nicholasegurley/docker-simple-LMStudio-web-ui/CONTRIBUTING.md

 Thank you for your interest in contributing to Dockerized Simple LMStudio Web UI (Unofficial)!
 This document provides guidelines and information for contributors.

+Much of this project was developed using generative AI via Cursor IDE, as part of my ongoing work experimenting with AI-driven development.
+By leveraging AI tools, I was able to rapidly prototype, refine, and deploy a functional solution to a real-world use case, significantly reducing the typical development cycle while maintaining a strong focus on practical outcomes.
+You are also welcome to use AI generated code in your contribution as a part of this project.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)